qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 Such entries are passed to the method `searchProviderFactory` in `js/SearchProviders.js`, which you can tweak to dynamically create a search provider definition based on the parameters specified in the entry.
 Refer to the [sample  `js/SearchProviders.js`](https://github.com/qgis/qwc2-demo-app/blob/master/js/SearchProviders.js) for an example.

-### <a name="editing-interface"></a>Implementing the editing interface in `js/EditingInterface.js`
+### <a name="editing"></a>Editing support

-The QWC2 Editing plugin allows to add, remove and edit features from the map.
-For this to work, the following steps need to be performed:

-- The Editing plugin needs to be enabled in `config.json` and `appConfig.js`.
-- The `editServiceUrl` needs to be specified in `config.json`.
+QWC2 offers comprehensive editing support through a variety of plugins:

+- The `Editing` plugin allows creating, editing and removing features of an editable vector layer.
+It supports editing both geometry and attributes, displaying customizeable attribute forms.
+- The `AttributeTable` plugin also allows creating, editing and removing features of an editable vector layer.
+It displays all features of the editable layer in a tabularized view, and allows editing attributes, but not geometries.
+- The `FeatureForm` works similarly to the feature-info, but also allows editing the attributes and geometry of a picked feature.
+It can be used as `identifyTool` instead of the standard `Identify` plugin.

+To configure editing in QWC2, you need to follow the following steps:

+- Set up an editing backend.
+You can use the readily available [QWC data service](https://github.com/qwc-services/qwc-data-service), or a custom backend.
-- The server-side service needs to be set up.
-The [default editing interface](https://github.com/qgis/qwc2/tree/master/utils/EditingInterface.js) is the conterpart for the [QWC data service](https://github.com/qwc-services/qwc-data-service).
-You can also use a custom editing service, in which case you need to implement a custom EditingInterface and pass it to the Editing plugin in `appConfig.js`.
+- Enable the desired editing plugins in `appConfig.js`.
+If you use a custom editing backend, you'll most likely need to implement a custom editing interface and specify it in `appConfig.json`, see the comment above `EditingPlugin` in [`js/appConfig.js`](https://github.com/qgis/qwc2-demo-app/blob/master/js/appConfig.js).
-- For every theme for which editing is allowed, a matching `editConfig.json` needs to be implemented and specified in the corresponding entry in `themesConfig.json`.

-The format of the `editConfig.json` is as follows:
+- If you are using qwc-services, the [QWC config generator](https://github.com/qwc-services/qwc-config-generator) and [QWC map viewer](https://github.com/qwc-services/qwc-map-viewer) will automatically generate a suitable `editConfig` for each editable layer and embed it in the `themes.json`, otherwise you need to write a custom `editConfig` in `themesConfig.json` as described below.

+As a backend, you can use the readily available [QWC data service](https://github.com/qwc-services/qwc-data-service).
+Please consult its README detailed information including how to set up the edit forms.

+If you use a custom backend, you will need to implement a corresponding editing interface in `js/EditingInterface.js`.

+If you don't use the [QWC config generator](https://github.com/qwc-services/qwc-config-generator) and [QWC map viewer](https://github.com/qwc-services/qwc-map-viewer), you will also need to write the `editConfig` block in `themesConfig.json` as follows:

 | Entry                                | Description                                                   |
 |--------------------------------------|---------------------------------------------------------------|